Bestmart721/novitai.github.io/contents/about.md

+#

-Novit.AI is a London-based start-up developing novel machine learning solutions to achieve true global intelligence.
+We are a London-based start-up developing novel machine learning solutions to achieve true global intelligence.

 We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to gather and disseminate insights.